 Recent Grant Projects

 Snow Science Collaborative Programming

 Faculty: David Lovejoy (Prescott College) and Eeva Latosuo (Alaska Pacific University)

-This grant covers the development of a collaborative Snow Science curriculum.
-Funding includes travel and accommodation costs for the primary faculty to visit each other’s campus to meet with key administrators, staff, and other faculty involved in the development of the program, along with a partial stipend for additional workload in the creation of this project.
-The resulting pilot program will launch in the 2016-2017 academic year and span both campuses.
+This grant covered the development of a collaborative Snow Science curriculum.
+Funding included travel and accommodation costs for the primary faculty to visit each other’s campus to meet with key administrators, staff, and other faculty involved in the development of the program, along with a partial stipend for additional workload in the creation of this project.
+The resulting pilot program launched in the 2016-2017 academic year and spans both campuses.